-In accordance with Delaware law and our certificate of incorporation and By-laws, our Board is divided into three classes of approximately equal size.
+In accordance with Delaware law and our Amended and Restated Certificate of Incorporation and By-laws, our Board of Directors is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Nick Leschly and Ramy Ibrahim, M.D. are the directors whose terms expire at this Annual Meeting.
-Each of Nick Leschly and Ramy Ibrahim has been nominated for and has agreed to stand for re-election to the Board to serve as a Class I director of the Company until the 2025 Annual Meeting and until his successor is duly elected.
+Daniel S. Lynch, Sarah Glickman, and Wei Lin, M.D. are the directors whose terms expire at this Annual Meeting.
+Each of Daniel S. Lynch, Sarah Glickman, and Wei Lin, M.D. has been nominated for and has agreed to stand for re-election to the Board to serve as a Class II director of the Company until the 2026 Annual Meeting and until his or her successor is duly elected.

 Our By-laws provide for a plurality voting standard for the election of directors.
-It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board will be voted for the election of the two director nominees listed below.
+It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board will be voted for the election of the three director nominees listed below.
 We have no reason to believe that any director nominee will be unavailable for election at the Annual Meeting.
 In the event that one or more director nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board, or the Board may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each director nominee and for each continuing director, including his or her period of service as a director of 2seventy bio, principal occupation and other biographical material is shown below.

-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR EACH OF THESE DIRECTOR NOMINEES FOR CLASS I DIRECTOR: NICK LESCHLY RAMY IBRAHIM, M.D.
+THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR

+EACH OF THESE DIRECTOR NOMINEES FOR CLASS II DIRECTOR:

+DANIEL S. LYNCH

+SARAH GLICKMAN

+WEI LIN, M.D.

 (PROPOSAL 1 ON YOUR PROXY CARD)